 DIY Relaxing Rose Bath Bombs that are exquisitely giftable.

-Bath bombs are a fizzy parcel of hydrotherapy in a joyful single serving portion.
-The dry bath bomb enters the bathtub and immediately erupts in fizzy, foaming delight that is reminiscent of the volcano demonstrations at grade one science fairs.
+Bath bombs are a fizzy parcel of hydrotherapy in a joyful single-serving portion.
+The dry spherical bomb enters the bathtub and immediately erupts in fizzy, foaming delight that is reminiscent of the volcano demonstrations at grade one science fairs.
 However, the bath bomb is even more wonderful because it explodes with fragrance and herbal goodness, moving a mundane bath into the realm of therapeutic delight that is one of the benefits of bath bombs.
 But even though they are wonderful, soothing, and fragrant, the technique necessary to make them at home is difficult to master.

 I thought bath bombs would be my defeat.
-For a few years now I’ve tried to make bath bombs for gifts.
+For a few years now I’ve tried to make these for gifts.
 I’ve had eternally fizzing messes rather than giftable bombs.
 I’ve tried changing the recipe, using witch hazel instead of water, Dead Sea Salt instead of Epsom salts, and even omitting the essential oils.
 But nothing really stopped my bombs from fizzling out prematurely.
 Now the good news is that bombed bath fizzies, once dry, can be broken up and put in a jar for a bubble bath.
 But they just aren’t as fun to give as gifts.

 Bath salts aren’t too expensive in the store.
 But fizzy bath bombs are Lush-worthy at $7 apiece, in Canada.
 That’s an impressive gift, don’t you think?